cybercongress/cybercongress/blog/other posts/IBC.md

 With the help of IBC, zones within cyber will be able to take advantage of forming a bigger picture and partnering to support one another.
 This will also help to reduce the burden of indexing knowledge that already exists within the hub itself.

 Cyber hub will function as a major artery of the market, becoming a trade hub for domain-specific knowledge graphs.
 Onchain market makers may provide additional liquidity to projects who choose to fork and use cyberd as a module on their blockchain.
 So, thanks to IBC tokens can be transferred back and forth.

+## Location based search

+With the help of IBC, cyber can help other chains, focused on specific ideas with proofs and with value.
+For example, a location-based search (for chains like FOAM) can also become provable, if web3-agents will mine triangulations and attach ‘proof of location’ for every linked chain.

 ## Interchain governance